mfferr/dio-lab-open-source/community/AdnRamos.md

 # Adenilson Ramos

 I am a software engineer with a passion for web and mobile development.
-I am dedicated to constantly learning and expanding my skill set, and am currently studying HTML, CSS, JavaScript, React, React Native, and Node.js.
+I am dedicated to constantly learning and eqtdXpanding my skill set, and am currently studying HTML, CSS, JavaScript, React, React Native, and Node.js.

 ## Studying